 Discount rate - The discount rate used to measure the total pension liability was 8% (7% for Pension Plus Plan).
+The discount rate did not change from the prior measurement date.
 The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate and that contributions from school districts will be made at contractually required rates, actuarially determined.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-Sensitivity of the net pension liability to changes in the discount rate

-The following presents the Reporting Unit's proportionate share of the net pension liability calculated using the discount rate of 8.0 percent (7% for Pension Plus Plan), as well as what the Reporting Unit's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1 percentage point lower or 1 percentage point higher than the current rate:
+Sensitivity of the net pension liability to changes in the discount rate - The following presents the Reporting Unit's proportionate share of the net pension liability calculated using the discount rate of 8% (7% for Pension Plus Plan), as well as what the Reporting Unit's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1 percentage point lower or 1 percentage point higher than the current rate:

-1% Lower Discount rate 1% Higher
+1% Decrease Discount rate 1% Increase

 (6.0 - 7.0%) (7.0 - 8.0%) (8.0 - 9.0%)

-Reporting Unit's proportionate share of the net pension liability \$ 26,056,630 \$ 20,210,589 \$ 15,282,137
+Reporting Unit's proportionate share of the net pension liability \$ 27,145,053 \$ 21,079,471 \$ 15,965,603